Detention Time Calculator - Hydraulic Retention Time with Compliance Check

 Built For

-- Operators checking compliance after flow increases
+- Operators screening detention-time effects after flow increases

 - Engineers verifying basin sizing during design reviews